mattjohnsonpint/RavenDB-TemporalVersioning/README.md

     // Returns past or future results, because the bundle filtered the results to those that matched the effective date we asked for. var results = session.Effective(dto).Query<Foo, Foos_ByBar>().Where(x=> x.Bar == 123);

+When you query against this type of index, the bundle will return only temporal revisions that match the effective date - just like before.
+However, if you need to get back *all* documents that exist, including current data, revisions, and artifacts, you can disable temporal filtering.

+    // Returns ALL documents that are in the index, without filtering by status or effective date. var results = session.Query<Foo, Foos_ByBar>()
+                         .Customize(x => x.DisableTemporalFiltering())
+                         .Where(x=> x.Bar == 123);

 ##### Map/Reduce of current data